Windbreak House Writing Retreats

 May 13 - 16 --- (Fri - Mon) ---

-Linda will be speaking to a Road Scholar class on Friday morning, May 13th.
+Linda spoke to a Road Scholar class on Friday morning, May 13th.

 May 16 - 19 --- (Mon - Thurs) ---

-One writer is scheduled for a week-long Writing Retreat beginning Wednesday, May 18th.
+One writer attended a week-long Writing Retreat beginning Wednesday, May 18th.

 May 20 - 23 --- (Fri - Mon) ---

-One writer is scheduled for a week-long Writing Retreat including this weekend.
-Linda will be speaking to a Road Scholar class on Friday morning, May 20th.
-As a retreat bonus, the Retreat Writer will attend the talk with Linda to study how Linda performs her poetry to an audience and learn a bit about ranching and the grasslands in this region.
+One writer attended a week-long Writing Retreat including this weekend.
+Linda spoke to a Road Scholar class on Friday morning, May 20th.
+As a retreat bonus, the Retreat Writer, who is working on poetry, attended the Road Scholar class to study how Linda performs her poetry to an audience and she learned a bit about ranching and the grasslands in this region.

 May 23 - 26 --- (Mon - Thurs) ---

-One writer is scheduled for a week-long Writing Retreat which will end on Wednesday, May 25th.
+One writer attended a week-long Writing Retreat which ended on Wednesday morning, May 25th.

 Linda will be hosting a college class on the evening of May 25th for a talk about writing and ranching on the plains.